Death Dictionary

 French-Poxsyphilis

-Gangreendeath of body tissue b/c lack of blood flow or bacterial infection
+Gangreendeath of body tissue because of lack of blood flow or bacterial infection

 Gouturate crystals accumulating in joints

-Griping in the Gutssudden intense pain in the intestines, diarrhoea
+Griping or Plague in the Gutssudden intense pain in the intestines, diarrhea

 Hooping Coughwhooping cough